Short Answer: Yes, REIZE could be the G Fuel of Australia!

 On their website, they suggest starting out with 1 serving a day to see how it feels and then increasing from there based on how much energy you need.

 Gfuel recommends a max daily dosage of 3 servings – which is actually a lot.
 Remember that each serving has 150mg of caffeine.

-However, you can rest assured knowing G FUEL is manufactured in FDA certified facilities and is 100% FDA compliant.
-These facilities are inspected by and adhere to the requirements of the United States FDA.
-Similarly, REIZE is manufactured to pharmaceutical standard, is Good Manufacturing Practice (GMP) compliant and ISO-9001 compliant.
+However, you can rest assured knowing G FUEL is manufactured in FDA-certified facilities and is 100% FDA-compliant.
+These facilities are inspected by and adhere to the requirements of the united states FDA.
+Similarly, REIZE is manufactured to pharmaceutical standards, is Good Manufacturing Practice (GMP) compliant and ISO-9001 compliant.

 In simple terms, this means both GFuel and REIZE are very safe.
 Energy drinks like GFuel and REIZE are not recommended for children or those sensitive to caffeine.
 We recommend two sachets of REIZE a day.
 Gfuel advocates a higher serving of its product.

 According to our research, and by comparing large quantities, like a tub of GFuel – approximately 40 servings – costs $43.43 USD including delivery.
 But that’s with using a 10% off discount code.

 At current exchange rates, in February 2019, the amount that one would be charged as an Australian customer would be around $61.26 AUD.

 Comparatively, a customer can purchase either a 30-pack or a 60-pack of REIZE for either $25 or $45 if you’re a member.